elchs/LetoDBf/Readme.txt

       2. Building binaries

- Get an build the fantastic Harbour:
+ Get and build the fantastic Harbour:
     The letodb server and client library can be compiled only by the Harbour compiler >= V3.0.
     It is strong recommended to download and build Harbour from the fresh 3.2 source: git clone https://github.com/harbour/core.git